What is Dockerfile and How to Create a Dockerfile in 2025?

 Run echo "Get Certified.
 Get Ahead"

-Now, let's have a look at how to build a Docker image using a dockerfile.
+Now, let's look at how to build a Docker image using a dockerfile.

 List of Docker Commands for Creating a Dockerfile with example

-Before we create our first Dockerfile, it is important to understand what makes up the file.
+Before we create our first Dockerfile, it is crucial to understand what makes up the file.

 Dockerfile consists of specific commands that guide you on how to build a specific Docker image.